umairahmxd/mp3player/README.md

-# MP3 Player
+# MP3 Player #
- MP3 Player that you can add songs to
+MP3 Player that you can add songs to  <br>
- You can choose between adding multiple songs or adding one song
+You can choose between adding multiple songs or adding one song  <br>
- You can rewind and forward with the playlist
+You can rewind and forward with the playlist  <br>
- You can invert the colours to make a dark mode
+You can invert the colours to make a dark mode   <br>